-Figure 5.31.: IPsec Administration
+Figure 5.33.: IPsec Administration

-This page can be used to enable/disable IPsec, you may also specify whether NAT-Traversal should be used.
+This page can be used to enable/disable IPsec, you may also specify whether NAT-Traversal and IKEv2 Make-before-break should be used.

 NAT-Traversal is mainly used for connections which traverse a path where a router modifies the IP address/port of packets.
 It encapsulates packets in UDP and therefore requires a slight overhead which has to be taken into account when running over small-sized MTU interfaces.